 Ji Yung Lee, South Korea

-Recent highlights include Breaking the Sound Barrier - Deaf Opera Workshop (scenes from Poulenc's Dialogues de Carmelites) at Victory Hall Opera, Charlottesville, VA; New York Classical Music Radio WQXR's Live Christmas Concert with tenor Andrew Staples and Trumpetist Paul Merkelo at The Greene Space, New York, NY; Minnesota Public Radio's Performance Today with violist Jordan Bak, St. Paul, MN; Bizet & Brook's The Tragedy of Carmen and Sondheim's Company at Hawaii Performing Arts Festival, Waimea, HI; soprano soloist of Rutter's Requiem at Central City Chorus, New York, NY.
+Other recent highlights include Unsung - an opera film (La Traviata) and Breaking the Sound Barrier - Deaf Opera Workshop (scenes from Poulenc's Dialogues de Carmelites) at Victory Hall Opera, Charlottesville, VA; New York Classical Music Radio WQXR's Live Christmas Concert with tenor Andrew Staples and Trumpetist Paul Merkelo at The Greene Space, New York, NY; Minnesota Public Radio's Performance Today with violist Jordan Bak, St. Paul, MN; Bizet & Brook's The Tragedy of Carmen and Sondheim's Company at Hawaii Performing Arts Festival, Waimea, HI; soprano soloist of Rutter's Requiem at Central City Chorus, New York, NY.

-Ms. Lee participated in Hawaii Performing Arts Festival in 2019 as a professional fellow.
+Ji Yung participated in Hawaii Performing Arts Festival in 2020 (virtual) and 2019 as a professional fellow.
 She served as the principal pianist of The Tragedy of Carmen and the orchestral pianist of Company.
 As a vocal piano fellowship recipient, she has attended other major music festivals in the United States such as SongFest in LA in 2018, Music Academy of the West in 2016, and Aspen Music Festival and School in 2014.
 At the SongFest, she received The Marc and Eva Stern - LA Opera Professional Fellowship.
 At the Music Academy of the West, she served both as a rehearsal pianist and chorus member in Smetana’s opera The Bartered Bride.

-Lee is an international volunteer, everywhere.
+Ji Yung is an international volunteer, everywhere.
 Sharing her love of music with people, she has performed and taught children in the U.S. as well as South Korea, Mozambique, Kenya, Bolivia, and Palestine.
-She taught the children in Kenya during the summer in 2017 and 2019 as the director of Sing with Hope, Mtree (www.Mtree.org).
-"Tuimbe!", a concert series to benefit Mtree, has been launched by her as an artistic director in December 2019, and the 11 rising classical young artists in New York volunteered to participated in the first concert.
+As the director of Sing with Hope, Mtree (www.Mtree.org), believing in music as a powerful tool of communication, she spent the summers of 2017 and 2019 with children in Kenya supporting them through their journey of self-discovery and emotional growth.
+"Tuimbe!", a concert series to benefit Mtree, has been launched by her in December 2019, and the 11 rising classical young artists in New York volunteered to participate in the first concert.
 She is also involved in EnoB New York (www.EnoB.org) as a music director since 2016, reaching out to people who are disabled and hospitalized.